 Over 80 aerobic classes are offered each week.
 Instructors’ training is in accordance with the American College of Sports Medicine and the American Council on Exercise.
 Group exercise schedules and class descriptions are available at the Wellness Center and on the MUSC website.
 The hotline (843-792-1649) lists daily instructors and schedule changes.
-Classes include step, interval, body bar (group strength training), core-stability, ZUMBA, Hall of Fame fitness (Joe D Bands® workout), Tae Bo®, Pilates mat, yoga, NIA, group cycling, Aikido, Seniors Group Exercise and Tai Chi.
-The Group Exercise Program also offers dance classes including ballet and salsa, among others.
+Classes include step, interval, body bar (group strength training), core-stability, ZUMBA, Hall of Fame fitness (Joe D Bands® workout), Tae Bo®, Pilates mat, yoga, group cycling, and Seniors Group Exercise.
+The Group Exercise Program also offers ballet classes.
 Classes are subject to change as needed.

 Pilates Studio- 843-792-9702

 The Pilates Studio includes the standard Pilates equipment including the reformer and cadillac.
 A certified trainer is available offering special student rates.

 The Wellness Center has certified personal trainers on staff.
 MUSC trainers offer affordable student rates and specialize in program design for the very busy, high-stressed student!
 Additional Information: 843-792-1494.